grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 **Benjamin**: So is there anything for us left to write?

 **Johnny**: Yes.
 I decided that this `TrainId` should be a value object and my design principles for value objects demand it to hold some more guarantees than results from a mere refactoring.
-Also, don't forget that the comparison of train ids needs to be case insensitive.
+Also, don't forget that the comparison of train ids needs to be case-insensitive.
 This is something we've not specified anywhere.

 **Benjamin**: You mentioned "more guarantees".
 Do you mean equality?

 **Johnny**: Yes, C# as a language expects equality to follow certain rules.
 I want this object to implement them.
 Also, I want to implement `GetHashCode` properly and make sure instances of this class are immutable.
+Last but not least, I'd like the factory method `From` to throw an exception when null or empty string are passed.
+Neither of them should be considered a valid ID.

 **Benjamin**: Sounds like a lot of Statements to write.

 **Johnny**: Not really.
-Look -- I downloaded a library that checks all of that for me.
+Add the validation and lowercase comparison to TODO list.
+In the meantime -- look -- I downloaded a library that will help me with the immutability and equality part.
 This way, all I need to write is:

 ```csharp
 [Fact] public void